JohnWIckBallerina/thema/README.md

 ## Contributors

-OpenBB wouldn't be OpenBB without you.
+ wouldn't be  without you.
 If we are going to disrupt financial industry, every contribution counts.
 Thank you for being part of this journey.

 <a href="https://github.com/OpenBB-finance/OpenBB/graphs/contributors">
    <img src="https://contributors-img.web.app/image?repo=OpenBB-finance/OpenBB" width="800"/>